suitcss/suit/packages/components-arrange/README.md

 ## Configurable variables

-* `--gutter-size-Arrange`: the width of the gutter applied by the `Arrange--withGutter` modifier class.
+* `--Arrange-gutter-size`: the width of the gutter applied by the `Arrange--withGutter` modifier class.

 ## Usage

 N.B.
 This component affects the width of images in cells.

+`Arrange` must only contain `Arrange-sizeFit` and `Arrange-sizeFill` child nodes.

+It's recommended that you only use one `Arrange-sizeFill` per component instance (unless using the `Arrange--equal` modifier; see below).
+The first `Arrange-sizeFill` in the component's source order will not share the extra space with any subsequent nodes of that class.

-Like many SUIT CSS components, `Arrange` relies on a core component class that is extended by additional modifier classes.
+`Arrange` relies on a core component class that is extended by additional modifier classes.
 This component works best for small-scale UI layout, for example, image-content pairs:

 ```html
 <div class="Arrange Arrange--middle Arrange--withGutter">